Emerald-Knights/IntoTheDeep24-25/README.md

          The point of the for each loop is so that the subsystems each get updated and then it keeps on going back in a loop until its told to stop
          It also sets the telemetry for the phone and telemetry is the information that we can see that the robot when checking the phone.

+      7. ### EKLinear
+         EKLinear extends LinearOpMode
+         EkLinears main goal is for setting up the instances (shortcut to refer to instance of Robot Class and telemtery for the robot during the match)
+         LinearOpMode makes code run sequentially for the robot The waitForStart method sets the telemetry up for us to see on the phone It sets the match timer, driver station(controllers), and the dashboard(allTelemetry) While the match hasn't started and if the stop isn't requested the telemtery keeps updating